Certificate of Public Advantage (COPA)

 The changes to the regional trauma system, specifically designating Johnson City Medical Center as the region’s Level I trauma center, is a decision that Ballad has the authority to make based on the COPA Terms of Certification without specific state approval.

-The department is required, however, under the Terms of Certification to decide whether to approve or disapprove Ballad’s proposed changes to pediatric services in the region within 90 days.
-Ballad has submitted a request to the department, and that information is currently under review.
+The department is required, however, under the Terms of Certification to decide whether to approve or disapprove Ballad’s proposed changes to pediatric services in the region.
+Ballad submitted an initial request to the department, and the department has requested additional information.

 For media and press inquiries, please contact email@example.com and/or 615-741-3111.